Official websites use .gov

 joint petition

-One bankruptcy petition filed by a husband and wife together.
+One bankruptcy petition filed together by spouses.

 Return to Top